 “All things being equal, Port Harcourt Digital switchover will take place before the end of April, 2022.”

-He added that digital switchover is a capital intensive project, which demands a partnership between government and private investors to execute.
+He added that digital switchover is a capital intensive project, which demands a partnership between the Nigerian government and private investors to execute.

 “All over the world, where Digital migration had been carried out successfully, they have employed the full participation of the private sector to drive it.”

 “I am sure that this digital convention will bring to the front burner the essence of partnership by all stakeholders and industry players on achieving a collective digital migration,” the minister noted.

 Earlier in his opening address, the BON Chairman, John Ugbe, said the organisation will continue to strive towards ensuring adherence to the laid down rules and ethical conduct in the broadcast sector.

 Ugbe, who doubles as the Chief Executive Officer of Multichoice Nigeria Limited, unveiled the organisation’s plan to commence the training and retraining of broadcast practitioners in April 2022.